Spencer Steer Preview, Player Props: Reds vs. Giants

 Spencer Steer At The Plate

-- Steer has 127 hits and an OBP of .354 to go with a slugging percentage of .454.
-All three of those stats lead Cincinnati hitters this season.
+- Steer has 128 hits and an OBP of .353 to go with a slugging percentage of .454.
+All three of those stats rank first among Cincinnati hitters this season.

-- Among qualified hitters in MLB, he ranks 48th in batting average, 32nd in on-base percentage, and 54th in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks 52nd, his on-base percentage ranks 32nd, and he is 57th in the league in slugging.

-- Steer has had at least one RBI in 39.1% of his games this year (50 of 128), with more than one RBI 18 times (14.1%).
-He has also accounted for three or more of his team's runs in three contests.
+- In 39.5% of his games this season, Steer has had at least one RBI.
+He's picked up more than one in 14.0% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.